gajdboll/ProjectKAISelenium/README.md

 ## POP introduction
-    Page Object Pattern is used to keep each web in a seperate class Code become clear and easy to read all the Web classes are kept in seperate Package - and are called in the test / becomeobjects
+    Page Object Pattern is used to keep each web in a seperate class Code become clear and easy to read all the Web classes are kept in seperate Package - and are called in the test / become objects